Senior Lecturer in History

 College of Humanities, Arts and Social Sciences

-After completing his doctoral research, James returned to Australia and taught Latin, Old Norse-Icelandic, and Old and Middle English language and literature at the University of Sydney until the end of 2019.
-He moved to Adelaide in January 2020 to take up a lectureship in Medieval History at Flinders University, where he teaches widely across the history of the Middle Ages and the early modern period, with a particular focus on the history of the crusades and medieval religion.
+Born and raised in the Hunter Valley of NSW, James completed his bachelor's and Master's degrees at the University of Sydney before moving to the UK to complete a PhD at the University of Cambridge.
+James later returned to Australia and taught Latin, Old Norse-Icelandic, and Old and Middle English language and literature at the University of Sydney.
+He moved to Adelaide in January 2020 to take up a lectureship at Flinders, where he teaches widely across the history of the Middle Ages and the early modern period, with a particular focus on the history of the crusades and medieval religion.

 PhD (History), University of Cambridge (2017)